ByronDickerson/AlexaRobot/README.md

 ![6](https://user-images.githubusercontent.com/39312485/56707913-d1370300-66e8-11e9-8482-21edb8a61484.JPG)

 **7.** The URL is either your provided ngrok url, or your custom domain.
-For me, I purchase a domain name, which will be explained in the "connect to ngrok" set up.
+For me, I purchased a domain name, which will be explained in the "connect to ngrok" set up.
 For now, just enter in “ngrok.io”.

 ![7](https://user-images.githubusercontent.com/39312485/56707926-e01db580-66e8-11e9-9f36-8dfbcf94b23f.JPG)